RANDSUM/randsum-ts/RANDSUM_DICE_NOTATION.md

 Thanks, [Sophie](https://www.patreon.com/SophieHoulden)!
 Your examples were invaluable.
 Consider buying their [games](https://sophieh.itch.io/)!

-### Regarding order

-`randsum` will attempt to resolve modifiers in a particular order, _regardless of the order they appear in the Dice Notation_.
-Check out [Regarding Order](/ORDER.md) for more.

 ## Dice Notation

 Dice Notation in `randsum` is**case-insensitive**. `2d8` and `2D8` both work equally well.